How many times can you fit “port” into a post title? Three, apparently!

 Graham’s 1890 Lodge

 Graham’s began with two brothers, also from Scotland, in 1820.
 In 1970 it was sold to the Symington family, and it is now the only British Port company owned by a single family.
 The Graham’s cellars in Porto are still working cellars housing thousands of casks.
 You can visit Graham’s by reservation only and a Port wine tour costs €12 including a tasting.
 It’s a little further from the rest of the Port wine cellars though, so it’s good to know you have a confirmed booking.

 Taylor’s Port Cellars

-Taylor’s offer a self guided audio tour followed by a tasting of two Ports in their tasting room or terrace and gardens for €12.
-I did go up to the Taylor’s Cellars and although I didn’t take their tour they do have a few exhibits on display that are interesting and you can see for free.
+Taylor’s offer a self-guided audio tour followed by a tasting of two Ports in their tasting room or terrace and gardens for €12.
+I did go up to Taylor’s Cellars and although I didn’t take their tour they do have a few exhibits on display that are interesting and you can see for free.
 You can always just enjoy a Port tasting of your choice without the tour part.
-Taylor’s is one of the older Port wine houses in Porto, although it was not called Taylor’s until halfway through it’s four century history.
+Taylor’s is one of the older Port wine houses in Porto, although it was not called Taylor’s until halfway through its four-century history.

 Have you tried Port wine?
 Would you visit Porto just to see the Port wine cellars?